R. Kelly Charged With Sexual Abuse of Four Victims, Three of Them Underage

 A warrant is out for the arrest of musician R. Kelly, who has been charged on 10 counts of aggravated criminal sexual abuse.
-Cook County State’s Attorney’s Kim Foxx announced at a press conference Friday that a grand jury indicted Kelly for incidents involving four victims—three of them underage at the time—that took place over the course of more than a decade.
-Foxx noted that each count carries a possible sentence of 3-7 years.
+Cook County State’s Attorney Kim Foxx announced at a press conference Friday that a grand jury indicted Kelly for incidents involving four victims—three of them underage at the time—that took place over the course of more than a decade.
+Foxx noted that each count carries a possible sentence of three to seven years.

 The first victim (identified by the intials H.W.) was involved in incidents between May 26, 1998, and May 25, 1999.
 Kelly is being indicted on four counts of aggravated criminal sexual abuse on the basis of the victim being under the age of 17 at the time, while Kelly is more than five years older than her.